The Parisian Macao: Downsizing (2019)

 In 2019, 600 rooms in The Parisian Macao were renovated to become 300 new suites to meet rising demands.
 This brings the total room count from the original 3,000 rooms and suites to approximately 2,700.

 Design

-The Parisian Macao features a half-scale 525-foot Eiffel Tower as one of its landmarks.
+The Parisian Macao features a half-scale 160-metre Eiffel Tower as one of its landmarks.

-The property has approximately 2,700 hotel rooms, 170 shops and 56,000 square feet of meeting space.
+The property has approximately 2,700 hotel rooms, 170 shops and 5,202 square metres of meeting space.
 In addition, the resort features a 1,200-seat theatre.
 For the first month of the hotel's opening, the theatre hosted Thriller Live, and hopes to attract more Broadway and West End performances.

 The interior has a large fountain and atrium giving a feel of modern France.
 There are 150 gaming tables allotted to the property, of which 100 were allotted at launch and the next 50 will be allotted over the next years.

 Shops in the retail arcade, Shoppes at Parisian include Adidas, Calvin Klein and Breitling.